cdown/chrisdown.name/posts/2013-07-11-moving-to-teamcity-from-jenkins.md

 use for.

 I am possibly in the "fluffy cloud" stage of adopting a new technology right now, so maybe I'm being too nice in some regards.
-I'll undoubtedly revisit TeamCity in the future.
+I'll probably revisit this subject after we've used TeamCity for a while.

 [jenkins]: http://jenkins-ci.org/
 [teamcity]: http://www.jetbrains.com/teamcity/